whylabs/whylogs/docs/getting_started.rst

    whylogs init

-A WhyLogs config file contains the following parameters:
+A whylogs config file contains the following parameters:

 - **project** sets the name of the project.
 - **pipeline** specifies the pipeline to be used.